Carpenter v. United States: Third-party doctrine

-Background
+Case Background

 Between December 2010 and March 2011, several individuals in the Detroit, Michigan area conspired and participated in armed robberies at RadioShack and T-Mobile stores across the region.
 In April 2011, four of the robbers were captured and arrested.
 The petitioner, Timothy Carpenter, was not among the initial group of arrestees.
 One of those arrested confessed and turned over his phone so that FBI agents could review the calls made from his phone around the time of the robberies.
 The agents obtained a search warrant to inspect the information in that arrestee's phone, in order to find additional contacts of the arrestee and compile more evidence about the crime ring.

 From the historical cell site records on the arrestee's phone, the agents confirmed that Timothy Carpenter was also part of the crime ring, and proceeded to compile information about the location of his phone over 127 days.
 In turn, this information revealed that Carpenter had been within a two-mile radius of four robberies at the times they were perpetrated.
 This evidence was used to support Carpenter's arrest.
 At criminal court, Carpenter was found guilty of several counts of aiding and abetting robberies that affected interstate commerce, and another count of using a firearm during a violent crime.
 He was sentenced to 116 years in prison.